sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/showframes.rst

 ShowFrames
 ==========

-Set of filters to overlay frame numbers and timecodes onto a video clip:
+Set of filters to overlay frame numbers, timecodes, and debug information onto a video clip:

 * `ShowFrameNumber`_ displays the frame number on each frame.
 * `ShowSMPTE`_ displays SMPTE timecodes.
 * `ShowTime`_ displays time for the current frame.
+* `ShowCRC32`_ computes and displays the CRC32 checksum of the default plane (debug filter).

 See the `Examples`_ section for visuals.